-678th Air Defense Artillery Brigade Responds to Winter Storm Gianna
+678th Air Defense Artillery Brigade responds to Winter Storm Gianna

 |Downloads:

-This work, 678th Air Defense Artillery Brigade Responds to Winter Storm Gianna, by SPC Turner Horton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 678th Air Defense Artillery Brigade responds to Winter Storm Gianna [Image 6 of 6], by SPC Turner Horton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.